Classic Children’s Books

 The Panchatantra Stories

-The Panchatantra stories are the oldest surviving fables of Ancient India.
+The Panchatantra stories are the oldest surviving fables of Ancient India and a classic children’s books.
 It was originally written in Sanskrit and has been translated into many languages including English, Hindi, Persian, Arabic, and many Indian languages.
 Every story has a moral value associated with it.

 Legend has it that King Amarashakti, who ruled Mahilaropya in southern India, had three sons.
 The king appointed scholar Vishnu Sharma to teach them.
 But Vishnu Sharma realized that conventional tools and techniques of teaching did not work on them So he wrote stories to teach them.
 ‘Panch’ means five and ‘Tantra’ means principles.
 Panchatantra stories are segregated into 5 main categories.